ikgoomophuting-del/ALX-Airbnb-Database/database-adv-script/optimization_report.md

     p.city,
     pm.amount,
     pm.payment_date
 FROM
-    bookings b
+    bookings AS b
 JOIN
-    users u ON b.user_id = u.id
+    users AS u ON b.user_id = u.id
 JOIN
-    properties p ON b.property_id = p.id
+    properties AS p ON b.property_id = p.id
 JOIN
-    payments pm ON b.id = pm.booking_id;
+    payments AS pm ON b.id = pm.booking_id;

-Issues Identified

-The query selected more columns than required, increasing I/O.

-Using only JOIN forced all tables to match, excluding bookings without payments.

-No use of indexes mentioned (performance can degrade with large datasets).
----
+Performance (before optimization): (Insert the output of your initial EXPLAIN ANALYZE command here.
+Look for type: ALL or high row counts to identify inefficiencies.)

+Observations: The EXPLAIN ANALYZE output likely shows a full table scan on at least one of the tables, indicating that it is reading every row to find matches.
+This is a major performance bottleneck, especially on large tables, as it uses a lot of disk I/O. The query time will be proportional to the size of the largest table in the join.

+Optimization Strategy
+To optimize this query, we will rely on indexing and filtering.
+The join structure is already optimal.
+The key to performance lies in ensuring the database can use indexes to quickly locate matching rows instead of scanning entire tables.

+Steps Taken:

+Ensured Indexes: We assume that indexes are already created on the foreign key columns (user_id in bookings, property_id in bookings, and booking_id in payments).
+If not, creating them is the first and most critical step.
+Added Filtering: The most effective way to improve this query is to reduce the number of rows being processed.
+By adding a WHERE clause to filter by start_date, we enable the database to use an index on the bookings table to find the relevant rows first, then join only those rows to the other tables.
+Refactored Query Analysis
-Optimized Query
+Optimized Query:

-The query was refactored to select only the essential columns and use a LEFT JOIN for payments.

 EXPLAIN ANALYZE
 SELECT